Financial planning for baby arrival

 Save Money on Gear:

-• Buy used: Clothing, books, toys, stroller, high chair (NOT car seat or crib mattress)
+• Buy used: clothing, books, toys, stroller (NOT car seat)

-• Baby registry: Create on Amazon, Target for baby shower gifts
+• Create registry on Amazon, Target for shower gifts

-• Wait to buy: Don't know what you need until baby arrives (buy minimally upfront)
+• Wait to buy — you don't know what you need yet

 Step 6: Build 3-Month Emergency Fund